-B3.7 External areas 3.7.4 Ancillary development - swimming pools

-Obje ctives Cont rols 01 02 03 To provide for recreational opportunities for swimming without compromising the amenity of the adjoining properties.
-To limit excavation.
-To retain trees and vegetation of landscape value.
-C1 C2 C3 The swimming pool does not occupy the deep soil landscaped area.
-Excavation beyond the controls in Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool is outside the building envelope.
-Note: This concession does not apply to a swimming pool in a basement area.
-The swimming pool (measured from the water edge) is at least 1.8m from property C4 boundaries.
-The swimming pool surrounds are no more than 1.2m above or below the existing ground level.
-C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 25).
-C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).
+B3.7 B3.7 External areas ▶ 3.7.4 Ancillary development - swimming pools Obje ectives Cont rols 01 To provide for recreational opportunities for swimming without compromising the amenity of the adjoining properties.
+C1 The swimming pool does not occupy the deep soil landscaped area.
+Excavation beyond the controls in 02 To limit excavation.
+CZ Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool 03 To retain trees and vegetation of landscape value. is outside the building envelope. • Note: This concession does not apply to a swimming pool in a basement area.
+C3 The swimming pool (measured from the water edge) is at least 1.8m from property boundaries.
+294 9 The swimming pool surrounds are no more than 1.2m above or below the existing ground level.
+2015 Amendi C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 25).
+CR 20113 C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).